oxymore-tech/liane/back/README.md

 get information about dotnet go [here](https://dotnet.microsoft.com).

 * On MacOS, you can install it using brew : `brew install homebrew/cask/dotnet` ;
-* On Unbuntu (whether it is WSL or not), you can get detailled instructions [here](https://docs.microsoft.com/fr-fr/dotnet/core/install/linux-ubuntu).
+* On Ubuntu (whether it is WSL or not), you can get detailed instructions [here](https://docs.microsoft.com/fr-fr/dotnet/core/install/linux-ubuntu).

 Once dotnet is installed, you can launch the project using :